aziontech/azionify/README.md

 # Azionify

-Azionify is a CLI tool that converts Akamai Terraform configurations into Azion-compatible Terraform configurations.
-This tool helps streamline the migration process by automating the translation of Akamai's resources to Azion's resources in Terraform.
+Azionify is a flexible CLI tool designed to convert Terraform configurations from various CDNs into Azion-compatible Terraform configurations.
+This tool helps streamline migration processes by automating the translation of CDN-specific resources into Azion's Terraform resources.

 ---

 ## Features

-- Converts Akamai `akamai_property` resources to Azion `azion_edge_application_*` resources.
-- Automatically detects the main setting name from the Akamai configuration.
-- Outputs Azion-compatible Terraform files with proper dependencies and structure.
+- Multi-CDN Support: Currently supports Akamai and allows easy extension for other CDNs in the future.
+- Resource Conversion: Converts CDN-specific Terraform resources (e.g., akamai_property) into Azion-compatible resources (azion_edge_application_*).
+- Dependency Management: Automatically detects and generates proper dependencies in Terraform files.
+- Customizable Input: Specify input CDN type for flexibility in migrations.

 ---